“Television is the menace that everyone loves to hate but can’t seem to live without.” —Paddy Chayevsky

 No TV’s in Bedrooms.
 Not your kids’ rooms.
 And not yours either.

 Find your mantra.
 A mantra is a sound, word, or group of words that are considered capable of creating transformation.
 While the words may not be magic in themselves, the consistent use of them can be.
 Every parent should have them and use them effectively.
 My “too-much television” mantra goes like this, “There’s been too much screen time in this family.”
 And every time my kids hear me say it, they know what it means… they know we are about to spend some quality time together.

 Limiting your child’s screen time may seem like an impossible chore or it may seem like a battle that is too difficult to fight.
 But it is worth fighting.

 Implementing just a few steps right away will help you implement the others.
 Television viewing is a momentum-gathering behavior.
-The more you do it, the more compelled you are to do it (advertisements have that effect on viewers).
+The more you do it, the more compelled you are to continue (advertisements have that effect on viewers).
 But the opposite is also true.
-The more you turn it off, the easier it becomes to turn off.
+The more you turn it off, the easier it becomes to keep off.
 You’ve just got to start somewhere.